Growth and Development in Markham

 In July 2020 Council rejected the One Piece (now called LeBlanc) phase 1 development proposal for land just north of the Pan Am Centre, including a 47-story residential tower, with 9 stories of above-ground parking .
 LeBlanc appealed that decision to the Ontario Land Tribunal where they are currently negotiating a complete solution for both phases of the development.
 The rumour is that it will include up to 40% more units than originally proposed, in three buildings.
 This is not a good outcome, but the city’s legal team’s hands were tied by their inability to find any professional planners to support council’s decision.
 Staff planners had recommended in favour of the original One Piece proposal.

 The mall at the northeast corner of Highway 7 and Warden Avenue, managed by Smart Centres, is slated for redevelopment.
 Unfortunately, after consulting the Integrity Commissioner, I have been forced to declare a “conflict of interest” and will be unable to represent the community as this project moves forward.
 Of course, Deputy Mayor Don Hamilton, the previous Ward 3 Councillor, will take a close interest, as will all of council relative to such a high-profile site.
 Reid has been active in making sure residents of Ward 3 have opportunities to have their say on this project.

 While this area is not officially part of Markham Centre, east of Markham Town Square to Sciberras Road, it is just across the road and is really part of the same development area.

-A small 8-story condominium, was recently approved for the site between the Ellington condo and St Justin Martyr Church, currently a Montessori school.
+A smaller 8-story condominium, is also approved for the site between the Ellington condo and St Justin Martyr Church, currently a Montessori school.

 Main Street Unionville